Table of Contents

 • Sprinkle the gelatin over 2 tablespoons milk to bloom while preparing the pudding.

-• In a 3-quart saucepan, combine the cream, milk, ¼ cup of the dark brown sugar and salt.
+• In a 3-quart saucepan, combine the heavy cream, 1 ½ cups milk, ¼ cup of the dark brown sugar, and salt.

 • Set over medium-high heat, whisking to ensure the sugar dissolves.

-• In a separate bowl, whisk the egg yolks, remaining ¼ cup of brown sugar and cornstarch.
+• In a separate bowl, whisk the egg yolks, remaining ¼ cup of dark brown sugar, and cornstarch.

 • When the milk and cream mixture begins to steam slowly, temper the egg yolk mixture by ladling heated milk into yolks, whisking constantly.
 When the egg yolks are warmed, add to cream and milk mixture and whisk until thickened, about 2-4 minutes.